ssbsukirat/medicine/Infections/Syndromes/UTIs.md

 ## Asymptomatic Bacteruria
 - considered only when the patient does not have local or systemic symptoms referable to the urinary tract
 - detected incidentally when a patient undergoes a screening urine culture for a reason unrelated to the genitourinary tract
-- fever, altered mental status, and leukocytosis in the setting of a positive urine culture are nonspecific and do not merit a diag- nosis of symptomatic UTI unless other potential etiologies have been considered
+- fever, altered mental status, and leukocytosis in the setting of a positive urine culture are nonspecific and do not merit a diagnosis of symptomatic UTI unless other potential etiologies have been considered
+## Cystitis
+- dysuria, urinary frequency, and urgency.
+- Nocturia, hesitancy, suprapubic discomfort, and gross hematuria are often noted
+- Unilateral back or flank pain suggest that the upper urinary tract is involved (inconsistent with uncomplicated cystitis.)
+- Fever likewise suggests invasive infection beyond the bladder, involving kidney, prostate, or bloodstream
+## Pyelonephritis
+- Mild present as low-grade fever with or without lower-back or costovertebral-angle pain,
+- severe manifest as high fever, rigors, nausea, vomiting, and flank and/or loin pain
+- generally acute onset
+- cystitis features maybe absent
+- fever to